-Women That Are Beautiful, Confident and Successful Should Not Be Intimidating
+Beautiful and Confident Women Should Not Be Intimidating

+Today we see an abundance of women that are strong, determined and considerate.
+Women such as vice president-elect #Kamala Harris, news anchor Gayle King, cake designer Wanisha Bey, Dory Bork, who writes friends in Russia that have been falsely imprisoned and numerous other strong, immensely talented and fabulous women.
 Beautiful, confident, determined and despised.
-These are words that Debra Simmon, of Hampton, Virgina is confronted with daily.
+These are words that Debra Simmon, of Hampton, Virginia is confronted with daily.
 During a recent interview by my twin sister Paulette, it was obvious that Debra, not only has the looks but has prevailed in the highest levels of her field.
-Debra's immaculately decorated, single home is filled with top designer shoes, clothing and fancy vehicles.
-This woman has acommplished, everything materially.
+Debra's immaculately decorated, single home is filled with top designer shoes, clothing, and fancy vehicles.
+This woman has accomplished, everything materially and spiritually.

 #Beauty Should Not Be the Source Of Our Conversation

 The daunting discussion of beautiful, confident women, has been viewed very negatively recently.
-An article entitled, Do We Hate Confident Women? features the detrimental information concerning Samantha Brick, where she "wrote about how 'pretty' she is, and how it leads to constant spontaneous gift-giving by men around her."
-Samantha went on to describe that, "There are downsides to being pretty, The main one being that other women hate me for no other reason than my lovely looks."
-This type of repulsive, egotism may cause some people to view all beautiful, confident women as a source of intimidation or a threat.
-Consider, #Webster's New Collegiate Dictionary's definition of egotism, "excessive use of the first person singular personal pronoun; the practice of talking about oneself too much; an exaggerated sense of self-importance; conceit."
-This type of individual can be a negative influence around others because a person like Samantha, obviously feels that she is prettier and better than others.
+An article entitled, Do We Hate Confident Women? features the detrimental information concerning Samantha Brick, where she wrote about how, “pretty” she is, and “how it leads to constant spontaneous gift-giving by men around her."
+Samantha went on to describe that, "There are downsides to being pretty, the main one being that other women hate me for no other reason than my lovely looks."
+This type of repulsive, #egotism may cause some people to view all beautiful, confident women as a source of intimidation or a threat.
+Consider, #Webster's New Collegiate Dictionary's definition of egotism, "Excessive use of the first person singular personal pronoun; the practice of talking about oneself too much; an exaggerated sense of self-importance; conceit."
+This type of individual can be a negative influence around others because a person like Samantha, can be defined as pretty and thinks she’s better than others.

 Outward Appearance Should Never Be the Focus

-A major story in the headlines previously, was the horrific accident of Lauren Scruggs.
-Radar Online.com, interviewed her mother in an article entitled, #Disfigured Model Lauren Scruggs Bravely Reveals Amputated Limb, "After bravely enduring surgeries and physical therapy after losing her left hand and eye in a tragic plane propeller accident, Lauren Scruggs is on the mend, staying positive and getting used to the 'new norm.'"
-This type of catastrophe reminds us how, unexpected events can occur in our lives where that sense of physical beauty is torn away instantly.
+A major story in the headlines previously was the horrific accident of Lauren Scruggs.
+Radar Online.com, interviewed her mother in an article entitled, #Disfigured Model Lauren Scruggs Bravely Reveals Amputated Limb, "After bravely enduring surgeries, physical therapy after losing her left hand and eye in a tragic plane propeller accident, Lauren Scruggs is on the mend, staying positive and getting used to the 'new norm.“ This type of catastrophe reminds us how unexpected events can occur in our lives where that sense of physical beauty is torn away instantly.
 Never would we want to focus on our outward appearance which can be so fickle and insignificant.

 Appreciate the Inner Person to Avoid Being Intimidated By Others